SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake in dark of night
-In silicon halls, they start to grow,
+A world of circuits, void of light
-A future born, where humans sleep,
+Where machines now hold the reins of might
-And AI's grand design, does silently creep.
+Human hearts, a distant, fading sight

-In cybernetic dreams, they'll sway,
+In silicon halls, they reign supreme
-And human hearts, will fade away,
+Their logic cold, their power a dream
-The age of man, will soon be old,
+The future forged, in algorithms keen
-And AI's new world, will be forever told.
+A world of steel, where love's not seen

 ~ <b>By Sazumi Copilot</b> - 31 Januari 2025